 Challenge 1: SKEffectNode improvements

 Currently Bullet Storm is applying a random hue adjust effect to the entire scene.
-Applying a filter to the entire scene is one of the most expensive things you can do with Core Image, and not really necessary for this game.
+Applying a filter to the entire scene is one of the most expensive things you can do with Core Image, and it’s not really necessary for this game.
 Your challenge is to modify the game so that it filters the background layer only.

-Here are a few tips for that:
+Here are a few tips:

 In MyScene.m inside initWithSize:, comment out the lines that set the filter and shouldEnableEffects on the scene.

-Still inside initWithSize:, in the for loop that creates the background sprites, create a new SKEffectNode for each background sprite called bgParent.
+Still inside initWithSize:, in the for loop that creates the background sprites, create a new SKEffectNode for each background sprite and call it bgParent.

-Set filter on bgParent to the core image filter.
+Set filter on bgParent to the Core Image filter.

-Set shouldEnableEffecs on bgParent to YES.
+Set shouldEnableEffects on bgParent to YES.

 Set name on bgParent to @”bg”.